 Putting cash to work

 It’s no secret that the markets can move fast and furiously.
 That’s why many institutional investors often use a strategy called “cash equitization” to invest excess cash while they determine which specific stock or bond investments to buy within their portfolio.
-This strategy can help them protect their portfolio performance from a nasty hit if, as historically has happened, the market rises in short bursts.
+This strategy can help them protect their portfolio performance from missed opportunities if, as historically has happened, the market rises in short bursts.
 These institutional investors often utilize ETFs as flexible and cheap investments to get market exposure.

-If you find yourself in a similar position, wanting to get back into the market or having new funds to invest but lacking conviction about which securities to buy, ETFs could give you market exposure until you finalize your buy decisions.
+If you find yourself in a similar position, wanting to get back into the market or having new funds to invest but lacking conviction about which investment opportunities to buy, ETFs could give you market exposure until you finalize your buy decisions.

 Of course, these ETF strategies are not for everyone.
 But if you are willing to put in the time to learn about and manage them, they can be a value-add to the implementation of your overall investment strategy.